 Fair credit falls in the middle of the credit score scale.
 Around 17% of Americans have Fair credit ratings.

 A FICO score of 700 or more is generally considered Good.
 FICO’s “Good” range is 670 to 739.
 The 300 to 850 range is used by the two newest VantageScore credit models (VantageScore 3.0 and 4.0).
-VantageScore considers 661 to 780 to be the Good range for these recent models.
+VantageScore considers 661 to 780 as the Good range for these recent models.

-You want to get the highest credit ratings possible, so you can save money when you need a loan or credit.
+You want the highest credit ratings possible to save money when you need a loan or credit.
 If you have a Fair credit score, lenders will consider you subprime.
 This means you will likely receive less favorable terms than someone with a higher credit score.
-This can result in higher interest rates or possibly a rejected application.
+This can result in higher interest rates or a rejected application.